-If you are diagnosed with both ADHD and anxiety, it is important for you to know that both conditions can exacerbate the other condition’s symptoms.
+If you are diagnosed with ADHD and anxiety, you must know that both conditions can work together to make coping more difficult.
 Having ADHD and being unable to complete tasks or conduct successful relationships can heighten your anxiety, and having anxiety can make your ADHD symptoms even harder to control.
-Your provider will need to carefully choose the proper medications and therapeutic interventions for these comorbid (when two illnesses occur in the same patient) conditions.

-Certain ADHD medications can help treat comorbid anxiety, while others, such as stimulants, may exacerbate anxiety symptoms.
-The good news is there are several medicines and therapies available to treat ADHD that will also work to alleviate your anxiety symptoms.
+Certain ADHD drugs can help treat comorbid anxiety, while others, such as stimulants, may exacerbate anxiety symptoms.
+The good news is there are several ADHD medications and therapies available to treat ADHD that will also work to alleviate your anxiety symptoms.

 Non-Stimulant ADHD Medications